Let me tell you about my guitar-learning journey!

 So I guess that’s my target audience.
 Typically, most people end up there and I think with my experience I can relate to the various pitfalls learning guitar comes with.

-Alright, so let me tell you about my journey then, so I started out playing classical guitar in school at the age of 7 or 8, that’s when you start school in Sweden where I’m from.
+Alright, so let me tell you about my journey then, I started out playing classical guitar in school at the age of 7 or 8, that’s when you start school in Sweden where I’m from.

 I had an older lady teaching me really simple classical pieces in a group class.